 LAFLA is currently accepting applications for the position of Attorney.

 - Active membership in the California State Bar;

 - Five to eight years of experience as an attorney preferred, though applications from a range of experienced attorneys, including those with judicial clerkships, will be considered;

 - Litigation experience in Superior and Federal Courts;

-- Demonstrated knowledge of at least one of four key substantive areas: housing, civil rights, community economic development or environmental justice matters;
+- Demonstrated knowledge of at least one of three key substantive areas: housing, civil rights or community economic development;

 - Public policy advocacy and/or community lawyering experience is considered a plus;